Everest Base Camp Trek with Helicopter Return - 10 Days

 Why Go with Global Adventure Trekking?

 Global Adventure Trekking is your partner for a safe and adventure-guaranteed trekking experience in the Himalayas of Nepal.
-With over 25 years of experience in trekking and expeditions, the GAT team offers the most reasonable, well-planned, and luxurious Everest Base Camp Trek with Helicopter return package.
+With over 25 years of experience in trekking and expeditions, the GAT team offers the most reasonable, well-planned, and luxurious Everest Base Camp Trek with a Helicopter Return package.
 We have studied the needs and requirements of the trekkers and prepared all of our trekking and tour packages perfectly.

 Here are a few more reasons why trekkers should choose Global Adventure Trekking for the Everest Base Camp with Helicopter Return package: